adisofand/vitamin-a-guide/supplementation-risks.md

 - **Gastrointestinal disturbances:** nausea, vomiting, abdominal pain, diarrhea
 - **Neurological effects:** dizziness, blurred vision, headache, irritability
 - **Skin changes:** peeling skin, especially around the lips and palms
-- **Increased intracranial pressure:** mimicking a brain tumor, with symptoms such as headache, blurred vision, and in infants, bulging fontanelles
+- **Increased intracranial pressure:** mimicking a brain tumor, with symptoms such as headache, blurred vision, and in infants, bulging fontanelles (Source: NIH Office of Dietary Supplements, 2023)
 - **Muscle and joint pain**

 Acute hypervitaminosis A is a medical emergency and requires immediate cessation of supplement use and medical evaluation.